Company registration in Turkey

 Doing business in Turkey

-Setting up a limited company in Turkey is the best option if you plan to have suppliers and clients in Turkey, but if you have only trade with a few clients who are based in Turkey, maybe your best choice is to open a bank account in Turkey for your foreign company.
+Setting up a limited company in Turkey is the best option if you plan to have suppliers and/or clients in Turkey, but if you have only trade with a few clients who are based in Turkey, maybe your best choice is to open a bank account in Turkey for your foreign company.
 This way, you’ll gain trust from your clients without having local costs for business in Turkey.

 You should talk to our advisors before making a decision about the way of doing business in Turkey.